KevinKra/BYOB/NOTES.md

 #### Questions

-- What are two or more differences between relational and non-relational databases?
+- What are two or more differences between **relational** and non-relational databases?
 - What is a Schema?
 - Give an example of a `one-to-many` and `many-to-many` relationship.
+- what is a `join table`?

 # Project Work-through